illuminatech/model-route/README.md

 ### Performance Tuning <span id="performance-Tuning"></span>

 Remember that you should specify routes for any static pages **before** you write the route with model binding.
-While this extension allows routes matching to continue if binding does not exist, matching check comes with the cost of a database query.
+While this extension allows routes matching to continue, if binding does not exist, matching check comes with the cost of a database query.
 Thus in our 'GitHub' example routes to any predefined site sections like static pages, contact page or blog, should be described beforehand: